France's Macron delights in looming record Neymar transfer

-PARIS (Reuters) - French President Emmanuel Macron on Thursday congratulated the president of Paris St Germain on the football club's hotly anticipated world-record signing of Brazilian star Neymar.
+PARIS, Aug 3 (Reuters) - French President Emmanuel Macron on Thursday congratulated the president of Paris St Germain on the soccer club's hotly anticipated world-record signing of Brazilian star Neymar.

 "Congratulations!
 I understand there's good news," Macron said to Nasser al-Khelaifi during a joint visit to a children's holiday camp outside Paris.